 The EliSpot is a single-cell based test and directly measures the number of activated T-cells due to their Cytokine release.
 Therefore, the Elispot is a highly specific method with a high sensitivity and has long been used as the gold standard in vaccine development.
 It is also used for chronic infections, desensitization, monitoring the immune status after transplantation, the progress of immune reactions as a result of immunization, and tumors.

 The EliSpot can be helpful in monitoring therapies.
-It should usually be negative 4 to 8 weeks after the end of an effective therapy.
+It should usually be negative four to eight weeks after the end of an effective therapy.

 The EliSpot is almost as sensitive as an RT-PCR (Real Time PCR) test, but it detects the pathogen protein instead of mRNA (messenger RNA).